Why are teeth removed?

 At Bupa Dental Care, we have over 350 practices throughout the UK and a network of clinicians that are experienced at dealing with all dental issues.
 If you're experiencing pain or think you might need a tooth removed, contact your local practice and we'll be happy to help.

 Preparing for tooth removal

 Your dentist will explain how to prepare for your procedure.
 They’ll ask about your dental and medical history.
 It’s important to let them know about any medical conditions, allergies or recent surgery, as well as any medicines you’re taking.

 Your dentist will discuss with you what will happen before, including any pain you might have.
 If you’re unsure about anything, ask.
 No question is too small.
 Being fully informed will help you feel more at ease and will allow you to give your consent for the procedure to go ahead.

 Anaesthesia for tooth removal

-Having a general anaesthetic for tooth extraction is usually only an option for young children or adults with learning disabilities.
-But your dentist may decide it’s right for you.
-For example, if they need to remove several teeth, or the extraction is going to be more difficult than usual.
+Having a general anaesthetic for an extraction is usually only an option for young children or adults with learning disabilities.
+However, your dentist may decide it’s right for you if several of your teeth need to be removed, or the extraction is going to be more difficult than usual.

 The procedure: tooth removal